Understanding where you have an edge and where you don’t can help you prevent problems, spot opportunities others miss, and rapidly learn.

 If you want to be the best tennis player in the world, you may start out trying and soon find out that it’s hopeless—that other people blow right by you.
 However, if you want to become the best plumbing contractor in Bemidji, that is probably doable by two-thirds of you.
 It takes a will.
 It takes the intelligence.
 But after a while, you’d gradually know all about the plumbing business in Bemidji and master the art.
 That is an attainable objective, given enough discipline.
 And people who could never win a chess tournament or stand in center court in a respectable tennis tournament can rise quite high in life by slowly developing a circle of competence—which results partly from what they were born with and partly from what they slowly develop through work.

-So, the simple takeaway here is clear.
-If you want to improve your odds of success in life and business, then define the perimeter of your circle of competence, and operate inside.
-Over time, work to expand that circle but never fool yourself about where it stands today, and never be afraid to say “I don’t know.”
+To improve the odds of success in life and business, understand the perimeter of your circle of competence and operate well inside.
+Over time, work to expand that circle, but don’t fool yourself about where the perimeter is, and never be afraid to say, “I don’t know.”

 Circle of Competence is part of the Farnam Street latticework of mental models.